Note: Updated to reflect current laws after the repeal of 270.1 (PC) in 2026.

 Is Skipping School a Crime?

-Parents (or others responsible for the truancy) may also be charged with contributing to the delinquency of a minor, which can carry penalties of up to one year in jail and $2,000 in fines.
-While you do not typically need a lawyer if you are facing a citation, those charged with a misdemeanor should contact a criminal defense attorney as soon as possible.
+While truancy itself isn’t a crime, parents (or others responsible for the truancy) can still be charged with contributing to the delinquency of a minor, which can carry penalties of up to one year in jail and $2,000 in fines.

 - illness